All Episodes

 Well, that's been fairly obvious for a while.

-Ever since when NASA found out that we had the Mission STS-80 video, they declined to go on the confirmation special, which I thought was a real cop-out.
+Ever since when NASA found out that we had the mission STS-80 video, they declined to go on the confirmation special, which I thought was a real cop-out.

-Just totally and completely anomalous, unknown objects, and they refuse to discuss them.
+And they refuse to discuss them.

 To me, that's an abrogation of science.